 What if you could have all of the benefits of Medicare, plus the benefits that come with private insurance?
 With a Medicare Advantage plan, you can.

-The Difference Between Original Medicare and Medicare Advantage
+The difference between Original Medicare and Medicare Advantage

 Medicare Advantage plans require customers to pay the same premiums as Original Medicare.
 In addition, each plan may or may not have its own premium.

 Medicare Advantage plans have deductibles, but may offer copays instead of coinsurance.
 The costs of deductibles, copays and/or coinsurance varies with each individual plan.
-It's important to research each plan carefully to determine what your out-of-pocket expenses will be.

-Choice of Physician
+Choice of physician

 In most cases, Original Medicare allows patients to visit any doctor or hospital in the country that accepts Medicare.